Central Oklahoma Bronchos football: Bobeck era (2012–2021)

+Dorrel era (2022–present)

+In December 2021, UCO hired former Northwest Missouri State and Abilene Christian head coach Adam Dorrel to the same position.
+Dorrel had previously won three NCAA Division II championships as the head coach of the Bearcats.
+In 2022, the Bronchos finished the season with a 6–5 record.
+In 2024, Dorrel led the Bronchos to their first playoff appearance since 2003 and their first MIAA championship.

 Current coaching staff

 Head coaches

 The team has had 14 head coaches since organized football began in 1902.
-The Bronchos have played in more than 1,000 games in its 110 seasons.
+The Bronchos have played in more than 1,000 games in its 116 seasons.
 The current head coach is Adam Dorrel.
-In those seasons, three coaches have led the Bronchos to postseason playoff appearances: Al Blevins, Gary Howard and, Chuck Langston.
+In those seasons, four coaches have led the Bronchos to postseason playoff appearances: Al Blevins, Phil Ball, Gary Howard, and Chuck Langston.
 Nick Bobeck has led the Bronchos to three Division II bowl games.
-Seven coaches have won conference championships with the Bronchos: Charles W. Wantland, Claude Reeds, Dale E. Hamilton, Gene Smith, Blevins, Phil Ball, and Howard.
+Eight coaches have won conference championships with the Bronchos: Charles W. Wantland, Claude Reeds, Dale E. Hamilton, Gene Smith, Blevins, Ball, Howard, and Adam Dorrel.
 Blevins, and Howard have also won national championships with the Bronchos.
 Howard is the all-time leader in games coached and years coached, while Blevins is the all-time leader in wins and winning percentage.
-Tracy Holland is by December 2014, in terms of winning percentage, the least successful coach the Bronchos have had as head coach.
+Tracy Holland is by December 2022, in terms of winning percentage, the least successful coach the Bronchos have had as head coach.

-Of the 13 Bronchos coaches, Reeds has been inducted into the College Football Hall of Fame, albeit from his time as a player for the Oklahoma Sooners.

 Conferences

-From its inaugural season in 1902 until 1913, Central Oklahoma played as an independent program.
-In 1914, it joined the Oklahoma Intercollegiate Conference (later renamed the Oklahoma Collegiate Conference) in which the school won 22 conference championships before leaving to play as an NAIA independent in 1976.
-In 1988, it transferred to the Lone Star Conference in which it won two conference championships.
-Central Oklahoma later joined the MIAA in 2012, after playing as an independent for one season.
+From its inaugural season in 1902 until 1913, the program played as an independent.
+In 1914, Central State joined the Oklahoma Intercollegiate Conference.
+The league reorganized twice, first as the Oklahoma Collegiate Conference in 1929, in which the school won 22 conference championships, and in 1974 as the Oklahoma Intercollegiate Conference.
+The Bronchos played in the second OIC for two seasons before leaving to play as an NCAA Division II independent in 1976.
+CSU returned to the NAIA in 1979.
+In 1988, the Bronchos returned to NCAA Division II play and joined the Lone Star Conference in which it won two conference championships.
+Central Oklahoma left the Lone Star Conference after the 2010 season, played as an independent for one season and joined the MIAA later joined the MIAA in 2012.